Monetra/mstdlib/cluster/README.md

 # Plug-in Callback System

-The plugin system is best described using an example.
+The plugin system is used to interpret the Log messages that get replicated across the cluster.
+This may best be described using an example.

 A common implementation of a plugin might consist of common actions such as: